The Fascinating History of the Audi Logo Design

 Placement Through the Years

-How the four-ring logo is positioned and depicted on Audi automobiles has evolved with changing aesthetic trends.
+The positioning and depiction of the four-ring logo on Audi automobiles have evolved with changing aesthetic trends.

 Early Years: Standalone Hood Ornaments

-- In the 1930s, Auto Union cars like the Audi Front featured a bold standalone emblem on the hood, resembling a towering sculpture.
+- In the 1930s, Auto Union cars like the Audi Front featured a bold, standalone emblem on the hood that resembled a towering sculpture.

 - The 3D hood ornament was inspired by aerodynamic racing cars of that era.